UM-PEPL/HallThruster.jl/docs/src/run.md

 ### The `Solution` object

-Running a simulation returns a `HallThruster.Solution` object, which has the the same fields:
+Running a simulation returns a `HallThruster.Solution` object, which has the following fields:

 `t`: A `vector` of times at which the simulation state is saved `u`: A `vector` of simulation state matrices saved at each of the times in `t`